-WELCOME TO YEAR 10!
-4
+WELCOME TO YEAR 9 4

 Record of School Achievement (RoSA) - what you need to know!
 5

 Non-completion of Assessments 5

 Subject Requirements for the Record of School Achievement 5

 Eligibility - what you need to do!
-6
+5

 Satisfactorily complete in Years 7 and 8: 6

 Satisfactorily complete in Years 9 and 10: 6

 Attitude and Effort 6

 Grading - how you get your marks!
 7

 Implementation of grades - what you need to aim for!
-8
+7

 Common Grade - Numeric Value 8

-Common Grade - Numeric Value: Year 10 Mathematics 9
+Common Grade - Numeric Value: Year 10 Mathematics 8

-Mathematics 5.3 course 9
+Mathematics 5.3 course - Year 10 only 9

-Mathematics 5.2 course 11
+Mathematics 5.2 course - Year 10 only 11

-Mathematics 5.1 course 13
+Mathematics 5.1 course - Year 10 only 13

 Assessments - what you need to complete!
 15

 General Rules 15

 Procedures for Assessments - how it all works!
-15
+16

-Basis of Discretion 16
+Basis of Discretion 17

-Number of Assessments 16
+Number of Assessments 17

-Stage 5 Assessment Week 16
+Stage 5 Assessment Week 17

 Late submission of a task 17

 Absence from Assessment Task 17

-Malpractice during Assessment Tasks 17
+Malpractice during Assessment Tasks 18

-Unsubstantial Attempt 17
+Unsubstantial Attempt 18

 Submission of Task 18

-Non-Completion of Assessment Tasks 18
+Non-Completion of Assessment Tasks 19

-Assessment Feedback 18
+Assessment Feedback 19

 Complaints and Grievances - if you have a problem!
 19

 Purpose of the Complaints and Grievances procedure: 19

 Implementation - what to do!
 19

 Extension Classes and Tutoring - extra help!
 20

-Study Ideas 21
+Study Ideas 20

 Assessment Schedules - when it all has to be done by!
-22
+20

-Semester One = 100% for reports 23
+Semester One Total - 100% 21

+Semester Two Total - 100% 21